Battery Corporal

 happened to change his mind when the actual moment of decision came.

-This deep study of the involved personnel, allows the reader to
+This deep study of the involved personnel, allows the reader to know each

 person aboard the bomber, with information from birth to death, or date of